 This converted textile mill is home to over 40 galleries, studio spaces, exhibition spaces, cafes, and design stores.
 While you will immediately notice you won’t be able to afford anything on a $40 a day budget, its a good place to start a tour of San Miguel’s galleries and set your expectations for prices in this town.

-One of the most well connected and reputable Mexican folk art dealers can be found a short half-hour drive from town.
-Again this a look and don’t buy expedition if you’re looking to keep things on a shoestring.
+One of the most well-connected and reputable Mexican folk art dealers can be found a short half-hour drive from town.

 With such an active arts community, San Miguel also plays host to a huge variety of arts-based festivals, events, and workshops throughout the year.
 Events cover everything from fine arts, to music and performing arts to cooking.
 Check out what’s going on here or from one of the boards posted about the town square.

-You might not see as many of the northern immigrants in this local’s market, but it is one of the best places to grab lunch in town.
+Whenever we reach a new town in Mexico, we like to make a beeline for the central Mercado.
+You won’t see as many of the northern immigrants in this local’s market, but it is one of the best places to grab lunch in town.
 Rock bottom prices and some of the best carnitas and quesadillas we’ve had in Mexico.

 You can also pick up fresh fruit, vegetables, meat, and cheese here to prepare your own meals and save those pesos for an evening cocktail.
 Don’t forget to compare prices with a couple of vendors as some of the locals have had plenty of practice taking gringos for a ride here.

-While maybe not the best fish tacos we have ever eaten (what were we expecting so far from the sea) these are solid and at $50 pesos ($2 USD) the prices are reasonable (relative to San Miguel prices, not Mexican prices).
+While it may not be the best fish tacos we have ever eaten (what were we expecting so far from the sea) these are solid and at $50 pesos ($2 USD) the prices are reasonable (relative to San Miguel de Allende prices, not Mexican prices).
 The restaurant is located on a rooftop in the central zone.
 If you are looking for a break from meat tacos, or if this is as close as you are getting to the sea, check them out.

 Tucked away on a quiet cobblestoned street, the fading paint and swinging saloon doors belie the trendy bar and kitchen inside.

-Well priced compared to some of the more touristic options in town, seek out this cool and cosy bar to enjoy some first rate ceviche tostadas.
-Best washed down with some ice cold local beers.
+Well priced compared to some of the more touristic options in town, seek out this cool and cozy bar to enjoy some first-rate ceviche tostadas.
+Best washed down with some ice-cold local cervezas.
 This is a great place for a few quick tapas before heading further into the historic zone.

-The white table cloths haven’t totally been able to replace good old fashioned Mexican street food here.
-You can still grab some delicious tacos al pastor from one of the food trucks set up near to the main plaza.
-One of the best in the business is Andy’s Pastor, fun and talented staff, delicious traditional tacos al pastor and some fabulous spicy salsas.
-Stop by for a messy and memorable meal that won’t set you back more then a couple of dollars.
+The white tablecloths haven’t totally been able to replace good old-fashioned Mexican street food in San Miguel de Allende.
+You can still grab some delicious tacos al pastor from one of the food trucks set up near the main plaza.
+One of the best in the business is Andy’s Pastor, fun and talented staff, delicious traditional tacos al pastor, and some fabulous spicy salsas.
+Stop by for a messy and memorable meal that won’t set you back more than a couple of dollars.

 Highlights from our menu included green apple with passion fruit, vinaigrette squash, and blue cheese cream.